 Create your workspace away from the home’s communal areas.
 You don’t want to have to pack up so the household can have dinner.
 Stick to set work hours if you can, otherwise your days could get very long.

 Tax and the home office

 If you use a room in your home for business purposes, you may be able to deduct a portion of your rent or mortgage payments from your income taxes.
-Check out the IRS page on doing business from home.

 Try a co-working space

 Lots of places will rent you a workspace for short or long stays.
-Co-working spaces become hubs for startups and freelancers who often end up working together and referring business to their neighbors.
+Co-working spaces become hubs for startups and freelancers who often end up working together and referring business to their neighbours.
 They’re great for people who love the buzz of an office, and they often come with bookable meeting rooms.
 A web search will tell you what’s available in your area.

 Business location becomes very important when you need a place for customers to come to.

 If you need a place for customers to come to, then you’ll need to do some market research to figure out where the opportunities are.